devops-opensource/devops-metrics/README.md

 ## Data models
 ### Release management
-This type of data is intended to calculate the frequency of release.
+This type of data is intended to calculate the **frequency of release**.
 ```json
 {
   name: string